shilemon/Project-Hungry-Heroes/README.md

-It's a food delivery app created by java lunguage
+It's a food delivery app develop by java